-Trustees' compensation has been computed at the rate of 1/8th of 1% of the net assets (before the deduction of accrued Trustees' compensation) at the close of each quarter, from which the Trustees have paid certain expenses specified in the Declaration of Trust.
-Other than the fee to the Trustees, the Trust pays no compensation to any person other than in the ordinary course of business.
-There are other expenses of the Trust which are paid by it directly.
-These include expenses such as taxes, custodian's fees and expenses, legal and auditing fees and expenses, bookkeeping expenses, and the expense of qualifying shares for sale under federal and state laws.
-The Trust also acts as its own transfer agent and, as such, carries out all functions relating to the maintenance of its shareholder accounts, subscriptions, transfers and redemptions of shares, and mailings to shareholders.
-It pays the expenses relating thereto, including the compensation of persons performing these functions and data processing expenses.
+Pursuant to the Trust's Declaration of Trust, as compensation for their services, the Trustees are entitled to receive as an aggregate quarterly fee ("Trustees Fees") computed at the rate of 1/8th of 1% of the net assets (before the deduction of accrued Trustees Fees) and excluding any borrowings from banks), from which certain expenses specified in the Declaration of Trust are paid.
+Such compensation covers the portfolio management services to the Trust, including those provided by Mr. Monrad, Trustee, and Ms. Mechem, who participate in the investment management of the Trust.
+Such compensation also covers the independent director services provided by the Independent Trustees.
+In addition, for such compensation, the Trustees are responsible for ensuring the following are furnished: (1) all research and statistical services to the Trust and (2) such office space as the Trust may require.
+In accordance with the Declaration of Trust, Trustees do not pay for certain other expenses or liabilities that are authorized to be charged directly against Trust assets.
+They include taxes, custodian fees and expenses, certain of the Trust's and Independent Trustees' legal fees and expenses, auditing fees and expenses, bookkeeping expenses, the expense of qualifying shares for sale under federal and state laws, and any indemnification payments made by the Trust in accordance with its Declaration of Trust.
+The Trust also performs on its own the services typically provided by mutual fund transfer agents and, as such, carries out all functions relating to the maintenance of its shareholder accounts, subscriptions, transfers and redemptions of shares, and mailings to shareholders.
+It pays the expenses relating to these services, including the compensation of persons performing these functions and data processing expenses.